 Unit Production Manager (UPM): Sometimes called the production supervisor, they are the production managers who manage "the production units assigned to him (or) her" (see "Credit Guidelines for Episodic Television (Comedy/Drama)," Producers Guild of America, n.d.), such as helping to coordinate the show's budget and overall shooting schedules.
 Typically, the UPM supervises the production coordinator as well.

-Executive in Charge of Production (EIC): They are production company executives in charge of the sales for the filming studio and also handle all of the show's marketing materials for the network.
-Further, the EIC authorizes the budget after the shooting schedules have been finalized, and they collaborate with the line producer in overseeing the entire production management team.
+Executive in Charge of Production (EIC): They are the production executives in charge of authorizing the budget after the shooting schedules have been finalized, and they collaborate with the line producer in overseeing the entire production management team.

-Line Producer (LP): They supervise the UPM, and help the rest of the production management team to coordinate the show's budget and overall shooting schedules.
-Further, the line producer administers the salaries for each cast and crew member, and recruits potential below-the-line staff (i.e., the production designer, editorial team, camera personnel, episodic directors, P.A.s', etc.).
+Line Producer (LP): They supervise the UPM, and help coordinate the show's budget and overall shooting schedules with the rest of the production management team.
+Further, the line producer administers the salaries for each cast and crew member, and recruits potential below-the-line staff (i.e., the production designer, editorial team, camera personnel, episodic directors, PAs', etc.).
 They also usually obtain the credit produced by.

-Produced By: Not to be confused with the producer title, they are usually unaffiliated with the writing team; these producers handle physical production facilities on-set, i.e., a rope scene.
+Produced By: Also called "Production Facilities" Producer.
+Not to be confused with the producer titles, they are usually unaffiliated with the writing team; these producers handle physical production facilities on-set, i.e., a rope scene.
 Those who hold the "produced by" title are oftentimes the line producer as well.